mfong4151/easy-seeds/README.md

 Accepted data types: string, integer, float, boolean, date.
 If you need an additional data type, ping Marcos or Max and we can update.

-## CSV Image Setup
+## CSV Images Setup

+Easy_seeds has an image upload method built specifically for AWS dev and production buckets.
+Your buckets and permissions need to be set up separately.
+It uses images.attach() to attach the files to the relevant model using Active Storage.
+See the example for file structure.

 Seed image files Require an ID, URL and Filename.
-You can copy these last two straight from the AWS console. the ID will attach the image path to that ID's object instance.
+The Image path will be attached to the model instance matching the ID.
+The URL and Filename can be found directly in the AWS console.

 See "Easy Seeder Setup" for information on file ordering.

 ## Easy Seeder Setup

 File order matters!
 Place your model names in class_names for each class you are making Seed Data for.
-Each class needs its own CSV.
+Each class needs a separate CSV.

 The order of class_names and the order of files in seed_files should match your migration order (to prevent null database constraint failures).
-`EasySeeds#attach_images` runs after all database instances are created.
+If you are using `EasySeeds#attach_images`, it must run after all database instances are created.
 It uses the value in class_image_names to attach images to an instance of that ClassName and ID.

 Hit us up with questions.